hcnoh/DCGAN-tensorflow2/README.md

 # DCGAN Implementation for Generating MNIST Images in TensorFlow2

-This repository is for the TensorFlow2 implementation for vanilla GAN.
+This repository is for the TensorFlow2 implementation for DCGAN.
 This repository provides the training module and Jupyter notebook for testing a generation of the trained models.
 MNIST dataset was used for this repository.

 ![](/assets/img/README/README_2019-10-26-18-44-22.png)